 Consider how AutoML Natural Language uses your dataset in creating a custom model

 Your dataset contains training, validation and testing sets.
-If you do not specify the splits (see Prepare Your Data), then AutoML Natural Language automatically uses 80% of your content documents for training, 10% for validating, and 10% for testing.
+If you do not specify the splits as explained in Prepare Your Data), then AutoML Natural Language automatically uses 80% of your content documents for training, 10% for validating, and 10% for testing.

 The vast majority of your data should be in the training set.
 This is the data your model "sees" during training: it's used to learn the parameters of the model, namely the weights of the connections between nodes of the neural network.

-The test set is not involved in the training process at all.
-Once the model has completed its training entirely, we use the test set as an entirely new challenge for your model.
-The performance of your model on the test set is intended to give you a pretty good idea of how your model will perform on real-world data.
+The test set is not involved in the training process.
+After the model has completed its training, AutoML Natural Language uses the test set as a challenge for your model.
+The performance of your model on the test set is intended to give you an idea of how your model will perform on real-world data.

-You can also split your dataset yourself.
-Manually splitting your data is a good choice when you want to exercise more control over the process or if there are specific examples that you're sure you want included in a certain part of your model training lifecycle.
+You can split your dataset yourself.
+Manually splitting your data lets you exercise more control over the process or if there are specific examples that you're sure you want included in a certain part of your model training lifecycle.

 Prepare your data for import